 We would like to thank some of the people and organizations that have done so much to advance image restoration, retouching, and scanning.
-In no particular order, they are Katrin Eismann, Dan Margulis, Ctein, Chris Orwig, Matt Kloskowski, Scott Kelby, Corey Barker, Kelby Training, Deke McClelland, Janine Smith, Lynda.com, Ben Long, Dr. Taz Tally, and so many more.
+In no particular order, they are Katrin Eismann, Dan Margulis, Ctein, Chris Orwig, Matt Kloskowski, Scott Kelby, Corey Barker, Kelby Training, Deke McClelland, Janine Smith, Lynda.com, Ben Long, Dr. Taz Tally, and so many others.

 Who I am

 With retouching, the aim is to enhance different aspects of an image, making it pleasing to the eye and more of what we expect to see.

-Design is how it all fits together, whether its a business card or a billboard it needs to be easy on the eyes and sensibilities.
+Design is how it all fits together, whether it’s a business card or a billboard, it needs to be easy on the eyes and sensibilities.